nikolozsec/webr/README.md

 ### Comments ###

-webbr is under development.
+webR is under development.
 Any feedback is more than welcome!